BugReportOnWeb/reponex/README.md

 POSTGRES_PORT=5432
 ```

-Replace `your_username` and `your_password` with the desired credentials for accessing the PostgreSQL database.
+Replace `your_jwt_secret` with a secure secret for JWT authentication/authorization and `your_username` and `your_password` with the desired credentials for accessing the PostgreSQL database.

 ### Steps to Run the Application